-• For the 2021.2022 school year, New Heights will continue its financial support of our support staffing that includes Occupational Therapy, Speech Therapy, Psychology, Family School Liaison Counselor, Music Instructor and Educational Technologist.
+For the 2022.2023 school year, New Heights will continue its financial support of our support staffing that includes Occupational Therapy, Speech Therapy, Psychology, Family School Liaison Counselor, Music Instructor and Educational Technologist.
 We will also ensure financial support for appropriate supplies and supports for growing and additional classrooms, programs, certificated and non-certificated staff, and students.
-In order to do this with the new Alberta Education funding model, some positions have been consolidated, reduced hours, or put on hold during our growth years.
-The Board has implemented a tuition adjustment during the next two years, increasing in steps, in order to continue to provide the levels of staffing that best meet the needs of our students.
+In order to do this with the new Alberta Education funding model, the Board has implemented a tuition adjustment during the next two years, increasing in steps, in order to continue to provide the levels of staffing that best meet the needs of our students.

-Note: For additional financial information, including the Budget Report for 2021.2022, please contact the New Heights office at 403-240-1312.
+Note: For additional financial information, including the Budget Report for 2022.2023, please contact the New Heights office at 403-240-1312.